 The key to remember is that tap or bottled water isn’t actually sterile, so it’s recommended to boil it and then let it cool before you give it to your baby.

 🔎 Dig deeper: When Can Babies Have Water?

 Do babies drink less milk after starting solids?

-Yes, baby will likely drink less breastmilk or formula if they’re eating solids as well.
+Yes, your baby will likely drink less breastmilk or formula if they’re eating solids as well.

-But if you’re concerned about baby not getting enough nutrients while doing baby-led weaning, speak with your pediatrician.
+But if you’re concerned about them not getting enough nutrients while doing baby-led weaning, speak with your pediatrician.

 What about baby-led weaning foods to avoid feeding baby?

 Well, anything that’s high in salt, fat, or sugar should be avoided as well as choking hazards like foods that are hard, crunchy, or sticky.

-Even in moderation, it’s worth remembering how small baby’s stomach is ‒ what’s not a lot of sugar to you could be a lot to baby.
+Even in moderation, it’s worth remembering how small your baby’s stomach is – what’s not a lot of sugar to you could be a lot to your babe.